blessed-sibanda/ansaz/book/6-answers.md

 end
 ```

-Note that we are using `left_joins` instead of just `joins` in the above scope because the later will only return the answers which have stars.
+Note that we are using `left_joins` instead of just `joins` in the above scope because the later will return only the answers with stars.

 Create a `decide` partial to accept/reject an answer